Thyroid Hormone Regulation of Vertebrate Postembryonic Development

 - Emeric Louis, MS, Graduate Student

 This laboratory investigates the molecular mechanisms of thyroid hormone (TH) function during postembryonic development, a period around birth in mammals when plasma TH levels peak.
 The main model is the metamorphosis of pseudo-tetraploid Xenopus laevis and diploid Xenopus tropicalis, two highly related species that offer unique but complementary advantages.
 The control of this developmental process by TH offers a paradigm to study gene function in postembryonic organ development.
 During metamorphosis, different organs undergo vastly different changes.
-Some, such as the tail, undergo complete resorption, while others, such as the limb, are developed de novo.
-The majority of the larval organs persist through metamorphosis but are dramatically remodeled to function in a frog.
-For example, tadpole intestine is a simple tubular structure consisting primarily of a single layer of larval epithelial cells.
-During metamorphosis, it is transformed into an organ with a multiply folded adult epithelium, which is surrounded by elaborate connective tissue and muscles through specific larval epithelial cell death and de novo development of the adult epithelial stem cells, followed by their proliferation and differentiation.
-The wealth of knowledge from past research and the ability to manipulate amphibian metamorphosis, both in vivo by using genetic approaches or hormone treatment of whole animals and in vitro in organ cultures, offer an excellent opportunity to 1) study the developmental function of TH receptors (TRs) and the underlying mechanisms in vivo and 2) identify and functionally characterize genes that are critical for organogenesis, particularly for the formation of the adult intestinal epithelial stem cells during postembryonic development in vertebrates.
+Some, like the tail, undergo complete resorption, while others, such as the limbs, are developed de novo.
+Most larval organs persist through metamorphosis but are dramatically remodeled to function in a frog.
+For example, the tadpole intestine is a simple tubular structure consisting primarily of a single layer of larval epithelial cells.
+During metamorphosis, it is transformed into an organ with a multiply folded adult epithelium surrounded by elaborate connective tissue and muscles through specific larval epithelial cell death and de novo development of the adult epithelial stem cells followed by their proliferation and differentiation.
+The wealth of knowledge from past research and the ability to manipulate amphibian metamorphosis, both in vivo by using genetic approaches or hormone treatment of whole animals, and in vitro in organ cultures, offer an excellent opportunity to: 1) study the developmental function of TH receptors (TRs) and the underlying mechanisms in vivo; and 2) identify and functionally characterize genes that are critical for organogenesis, particularly for the formation of the adult intestinal epithelial stem cells, during postembryonic development in vertebrates.
 A major recent focus has been to make use of the TALEN and CRISPR/Cas9 technologies to knock out the endogenous genes for functional analyses.
-In addition, the recent improvements in Xenopus tropicalis genome annotation allow us to carry out RNA-Seq and chromatin-immunoprecipitation (ChIP)-Seq analyses at the genome-wide level.
-It also allows us to adapt single-cell sequencing technology to study how TH induces cell transformations during vertebrate development.
+In addition, recent improvements in Xenopus tropicalis genome annotation allow us to carry out RNA-Seq and chromatin-immunoprecipitation (ChIP)-Seq analyses at the genome-wide level.
+They also allows us to adapt single-cell sequencing technology to study how TH induces cell transformations during vertebrate development.
 Thus, in recent years, we have focused our research on the diploid Xenopus tropicalis.
-We complement our frog studies by investigating the genes found to be important for frog intestinal stem-cell development in developing mouse intestine by making use of the ability to carry out conditional knockout.
+We complement our frog studies by investigating the functions of genes, found to be important for frog intestinal stem-cell development, in developing and adult mouse intestine by making use of the ability to carry out conditional knockout.

-Liganded TR controls larval epithelial cell death and adult epithelial stem-cell development/proliferation during Xenopus tropicalis metamorphosis.
+TR is essential for larval epithelial cell death and adult epithelial stem cell development/proliferation during Xenopus tropicalis metamorphosis.

 Figure 1.
 Effects of TR double KO on developmental rate: TR double KO leads to premature initiation of metamorphosis but slows metamorphic progress and causes lethality at the metamorphic climax.